KristianEspevikUIA/KartverketProsjektGR20/README.md

 # FirstWebApplication1 – IS-202 Programmeringsprosjekt (Høst 2025)

 FirstWebApplication1 is an ASP.NET Core MVC web application developed as part of IS-202 Programmeringsprosjekt (Høst 2025) at the University of Agder.

-The application allows users to register aviation-related obstacles through a structured form and view submitted entries in a clear overview table.
+The application lets authenticated users register aviation-related obstacles through a two-step form (choose type → register details with map input) and view submitted entries in a sortable/filterable list.
+Pilots can also open a Leaflet-based map that shows both pending and approved submissions for situational awareness.
-It integrates a simple interactive map for visualising registered coordinates and provides a user-friendly submission workflow designed for further extension.

-The project is developed and run in Visual Studio using Docker Compose for the database container and for managing environment variables.
-Docker runs in the background while Visual Studio launches the web application automatically.
+The solution can run fully in Docker (ASP.NET Core 9 container + MariaDB) or directly from `dotnet`/Visual Studio with a running database.
+Docker Compose files are provided for the simplest setup.

 ## Repository structure
 - `FirstWebApplication1/` – ASP.NET Core MVC app (controllers, models, Razor views, static assets).